I’ve been in quarantine for almost two months and while it was tedious the first few weeks, it’s not all bad.

 It’s one of the reasons I became self-employed.
 I simply could not sit in a claustrophobic cubicle for 10 hours every day anymore.

 Quarantine has now proven you don’t need to be in a cubicle to get your work done.
-All you need is a laptop, reliable wifi, and Skype for communication.
+All you need is a laptop, reliable wifi, and Skype or Zoom for communication.

 Twitter CEO recently announced employees can work from home forever.
 Good time to be a Twitter employee, eh?